qferre/atypeak/README.md

 - Once you run the script once, you will have a trained model names trained_{cell_line}_model.h5 ; this way you can now activate use_trained_model in the parameters in the yaml.

-This will also produce q-score and other diagnostics plots and info in the output directory.
+This will also produce q-score and other diagnostics plots and info in the output directory (presumably if you relaod a model, you have already diagnosed it and can set perform_model_diagnosis to False).

 Look at the diagnostic plots : MOST NOTABLY look at some examples of rebuit CRMS (TODO MAKE THOSE BE PRINTED) to see if there are enough corr groups, and look at the q-score (see paper)